xujiahaha/CS504-running-information-analysis-service/README.md

 - delete runningInfo by runningId
 - find runningInfo by runningId
 - get all runningInfo with sort and pagination.
 Page number, page size, sort direction, and sort property can be customized.
+- get all runningInfo that belong to one user.
+Result is sorted by timestamp in descending order (i.e. the most recent one is on top).

 ## Requirements
 * Java Platform (JDK) 8